numpi/hm-toolbox/README.md

  >> addpath /path/to/hm-toolbox
 ```

-You are now ready to create new @hm and @hss objects.
+You are now ready to create new @hodlr and @hss objects.
 Check some examples in the
 <code>examples/</code> folder.

 # References